 However, there are some disadvantages that come with a Smart TV.
 Not only is data received, but also sent to manufacturers and broadcast stations.
 In addition, privacy issues are a possibility, as the microphone and webcam in a Smart TV can be manipulated by third parties.
 If you want to record programs, you need an external storage device, like a USB hard drive or a digital TV recorder.
 In some cases, the connected USB hard drive is set to a format unique to the manufacturer who created it, and content stored on it is no longer easily accessible.
 Manufacturers have their own Linux-like operating systems, so that direct playback is not possible on Windows or Apple devices.
 The same applies to the hard drive recorders.
 In most cases, movie files have to be converted into common formats, in order to view them on other devices like a tablet or laptop.

 Lost Smart TV Data?
 Here's What to Do

 If the connected hard drive or recorder with important files suffers a fall and loses its data, there is no easy way to restore the data on your own.
 In order to do this, experience with Linux is needed to be able to dig deep into the file system.

-If you have suffered a loss of data on an (internal or external) TV or hard drive recorder and do not wish to depart with the content, do not connect your hard drive to a PC.
-The PC would try to format it in order to gain access.
+If you have suffered a loss of data on an (internal or external) TV or hard drive recorder and do not wish to depart with the content, do not connect your hard drive to a PC as the PC will try to format it in order to gain access.

-In a situation like this, it is better to get in contact with a professional data recovery service provider like Kroll Ontrack.
-Specialists at Kroll Ontrack have a great deal of knowledge to recover data from hard drives, even with the most complex data file systems.
+In a situation like this, it is better to get in contact with a professional data recovery service provider like Ontrack.